-- A. Continue to utilize Recreation Officer Position and work with incoming Sheriff to develop long term agreements for how the position is best utilized. - B. Look for training opportunities for the new technician positions that were hired in 2018. - C. Re-design the Parks Groundskeeper LTE position with a much higher hourly rate.
-Try to recruit qualified candidates that would be reliable and could possible handle some management duties in the parks system.
+- A. Continue to utilize Recreation Officer Position and work with incoming Sheriff to develop long term agreements for how the position is best utilized. - B. Look for training opportunities for the new technician positions that were hired in 2018.

 XVI.
 Wisconsin Department of Natural Resources Time Standards